kwilkos/cxf/distribution/src/main/release/samples/hello_world_RPCLit/README.txt

 The war file will be included in the directory samples/hello_world_RPCLit/build/war.
 Simply copy the war file into the servlet container's deployment directory.
 For example, with Tomcat copy the war file into the directory
 <installationDirectory>/webapps.
 The servlet container will
 extract the war and deploy the application.

+Make sure already copy all jars (except cxf-integration-* jars) from CXF_HOME/lib to <TomcatInstallationDirectory>/shared/lib

 Using ant, run the client application with the command: